Corey Bailey

 LP’s

-format was first patented in 1931.
-The speed format had been used since the
+first patented in 1931.
+The speed format had been used since the late 1920’s

-late 1920’s when sound for motion pictures was introduced by the Warner
+when sound for motion pictures was introduced by the Warner Brothers.

-Brothers.
-They consisted of discs that were mechanically synchronized to a film
+They consisted of discs that were mechanically synchronized to a film projector.

 The 33-1/3 speed format wasn’t well received by the record buying public when

-it was first introduced as people were already set up for 78 RPM.
-However, it
+it was first introduced because the public was already set up for 78 RPM.

-became popular as a format for discs used for transcribing radio broadcasts from
+However, it became popular as a format for discs used for transcribing radio

-Then, the 33-1/3 speed format was adopted by radio stations for recording
+Then, the 33-1/3 speed format was adopted because it allowed for more time.

 Electrical transcriptions used the same groove width as 78 RPM discs.
 Both the